 According to a study conducted by Entrata, apartment renters would be more willing to pay a premium for technology-based amenities than for standard amenities like a pool or covered parking.
 Owners and operators must understand which smart home devices residents care about most to attract prospects, reduce turnover, and build a better customer experience.

-Security cameras, including camera doorbells, rank as the number one smart home feature wanted by residents.
+Security cameras, including camera doorbells, rank as the number one smart home feature wanted by residents, according to Software Advice.
 With these cameras, residents can monitor the entrance to their building and unit to ensure they always know who is coming and going.

 With the ability to view images on their smartphone, residents can be sure that they are providing access to the right person at the right time.
 By monitoring the shared areas in a property, owners and operators can provide residents peace of mind and help prevent any unauthorized visitors, enabling residents to feel safe and increasing retention.